netsight/netsight.cloudstorage/README.rst

 netsight.cloudstorage
 =====================

-Support for offloading Plone file data to the cloud.
+Support for (securely) offloading Plone file data to the cloud.

 This package provides two things:

 * Offloading large files to the cloud
 * Transcoding of video to web-compatible format
+* Doing so in a secure manner that doesn't bypass Plone's security model

 At the moment this is done using `Amazon Web Services <http://aws.amazon.com>`_ (S3 for cloudstorage, Elastic Transcoder for transcoding), but could potentially be expanded to support other cloud storage services.

 File data is first stored in Plone, and then synced to the cloud.
-Subsequent requests for the file data are redirected to a one-time URL in the cloud.
+Subsequent requests for the file data are redirected to a unique auto-expiring cloud URL (which prevents the data from unauthorised access).

 Requirements
 ============